-We have issued new guidance on how we expect mortgage lenders and administrators to treat customers fairly during this coronavirus (Covid-19) situation.
+We have issued guidance on how we expect mortgage lenders and administrators to treat customers during this coronavirus (Covid-19) situation.
 Read more about the steps we’ve taken to support you.

 It is important to remember that you still owe the amounts that you don't pay as a result of the payment holiday.
 Interest will continue to be charged on the amount you owe.